Understanding Value of Equity Markets

 BSE SENSEX PE Ratio equity

 To understand Sensex PE Ratio, we need the price and the earnings of Sensex.
 Sensex is nothing but price movement of 30 big companies in India like RIL, Infosys, TCS, Maruti etc. Price of Sensex is nothing but what is quoted before us – Sensex at 20000 or Sensex at 21000.
-Now what about earnings?
-Now these companies are working for profits which are meant for owners of the company.
-In case of companies, owners are shareholders.
+Now, what about earnings?
+Now, these companies are working for profits which are meant for owners of the company.
+In the case of companies, owners are shareholders.
 Now if we divide the Total Net profit of the company by the number of shares it has, we will get is known as Earning Per Share (EPS).
 Now if we add the EPS (according to weightage – for eg. weightage of reliance in Sensex is 11% its current EPS is 53 so 5.83 will be used similarly for other companies) of all 30 companies, we get the EPS of Sensex.
 The combined EPS of Sensex is the earning which we were looking at.
 Now PE of Sensex is nothing but Level of Sensex/EPS.

 SENSEX PE Chart